parvsachdeva/Shortest-Common-Superstring/README.md

 #### 2.1 Initialising class and loading a kmers (user has to provide list of k-mers) :
 scs=ShortestCommonSuperstring(list) #e.g. list=['ATGC', 'TGCC', 'GCCA']
-scs is a list object that contains the shortest common superstring.
+scs.kmers is a list object that contains the shortest common superstring.
 It could have multiple strings if program is not able to resolve.

 #### 2.2 Initialising class if user does not have a list of kmers (user has to provide a sequence) :
 obj1=ShortestCommonSuperstring()